Login

 Cooling Towers: Choosing Between Counterflow and Crossflow

 Choosing which cooling tower is best for your project can be intimidating.
-There are so many aspects to consider, such as size, material, and configuration.
-Of those three, the first two are pretty self-explanatory.
-When talking about configurations, however, understanding the differences is the first step in choosing the tower that best works for your HVAC system.
-The main difference between the two configurations is how air flows throughout and ultimately cools the water during its journey.
+There are many aspects to consider, such as size, material, and configuration.
+Of these, understanding the configuration differences is crucial for selecting the tower that best fits your HVAC system.
+The main difference between counterflow and crossflow configurations lies in the direction of air and water flow.

 If you want to learn more, please visit our website china spiral cooling tower.